San Carlos Native Plant Habitat Garden

 Check this website for updates on planned events, or subscribe to our monthly newsletter to hear about these and other Master Gardener events.

-Plants in the Garden:
+Plants and animals in the garden

 San Carlos Native Plant Habitat Garden Plant List - Includes detailed plant notes